bigchaindb/js-driver-orm/README.md

 bdbOrm.myModel
     .create({
         keypair: aliceKeypair,
-        metadata: { key: 'metadataValue' }
+        data: { key: 'dataValue' }
     })
     .then(asset => {
         /*
-            asset is an object with all our data and functions asset.id equals the id of the asset asset.metadata is metadata of the last (unspent) transaction asset.transactionList gives the full transaction history
+            asset is an object with all our data and functions asset.id equals the id of the asset asset.data is data of the last (unspent) transaction asset.txList gives the full raw transaction history */
-        */
         console.log(asset.id)
     })